Structure-preserving approximation of the non-isothermal Cahn-Hilliard system based on the entropy equation: Fully discrete scheme for the non-isothermal Cahn-Hilliard equation

 \subsection{Space discretization}

-For the spacial discretisation we require that the mesh $\Th$ is a geometrically conforming partition of $\Omega$ into simplices of maximal diameter $h$ that can be extended periodically to periodic extensions of $\Omega$.
-We denote the space of continuous and linear finite element functions over the mesh $\Th$ via
+For the spatial discretization, we consider a geometrically conforming triangulation $\Th$ of the domain $\Omega$ into simplices with maximal diameter $h.$ The mesh is assumed to be periodically extendable to match the periodic structure of $\Omega$.
+We define the space of continuous, piecewise linear finite element functions over $\Th$ by